 Careful reading now will save you much trouble later.
 If you cannot find the information you require, please contact either your Personal Tutor or the School Office.

 Below are links to electronic copies of your degree programme handbooks

-- MPhil and PhD History Classics and Ancient History Archaeology Degree Programme Handbook 2016-2017 (PDF: 624KB)
+- MPhil and PhD History Classics and Ancient History Archaeology Degree Programme Handbook 2017-2018 (PDF: 881KB)

-Find information about submission deadlines and instructions on how to use our plagiarism software.
+Find information about undergraduate and postgraduate submission deadlines, style guides for writing essays and instructions on how to use our plagiarism software.

 You will, for the majority of your assessed work (see subject specific section of your degree programme handbook and/or individual module handbooks for important exceptions), be required to submit an electronic copy of your work to the plagiarism software known as Turnitin.

-Once you have submitted your work to Turnitin, you will then need to submit a hardcopy to the dropbox which is located on the first floor of the Armstrong Building (Lobby Area).
+Once you have submitted your work to Turnitin, you will then need to submit a hard copy to the dropbox which is located on the first floor (Lobby area) of the Armstrong Building.

-For details of how to submit to Turnitin through Blackboard see our Turnitin submission instructions.
-(PDF: 146KB)
+For details of how to submit to Turnitin through Blackboard see our Turnitin submissions instructions.
+(PDF: 378KB)